Boardsmanship Awards ProgramLearning and leadership makes a difference, at the board table and for students.

 The Basics of Boardsmanship is composed of learning experiences that provide essential concepts and a solid foundation for school

 board governance.
 This curriculum is designed especially for new board members, but anyone can complete the program to build their understanding.
 New members are encouraged to complete the Basics of Boardsmanship within their first year of board service.

 If you attend a New Board Member Onboarding Workshop and one School Finance (101, 201 or 301) Workshop, you will earn this award.
 No application required.
 Board members who complete the Basics of Boardsmanship are recognized with a pin and certificate.Ready, Set, Govern!
 New Board Member Onboarding Workshops

 There’s a lot to learn in your first year of board service, but we’re here to help you prepare for launch with critical information and essential resources about your new role in public education.
 Bonus!

 workshops offer guidance at an introductory (101), more in depth (201) and finally, an advanced level (301) of school finance.
-Each are offered yearly during pre-convention activities in November and recordings are available for purchase for $45—101
+Each are offered yearly during pre-convention activities in November.
+Board members only need to attend one of these school

 Better Boardsmanship AwardsAnnual Recognition for Commitment to Ongoing Learning